atlassian/jira-cloud-for-sketch/README.md

-# Atlassian Sketch Plugin
+# JIRA Cloud for Sketch

-A [Sketch] plugin that provides integration with Jira Cloud.
+A [Sketch] plugin that provides integration with JIRA Cloud.

 The plugin is available for download from [sketch.atlassian.com].